 Professor Charles Stewart gave an insightful view on the long tradition of Islamic learning and writing in West Africa

-At the end of his lecture, Professor Stewart gave some tools on how and in what way can our efforts to preserve the legacy of that literary tradition best be accomplished:
+At the end of his lecture, Professor Stewart gave some information on how and in what way our efforts to preserve the legacy of that literary tradition can best be accomplished: